 East Gippsland Shire

-In 2016, the dominant household type in East Gippsland Shire was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Lone person households'.
+In 2016, the dominant household type in East Gippsland Shire was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in East Gippsland Shire, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.